BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
 I splitted all the employees in generational cohorts and plotted a bar plot.
 The Gen Z is the most satisfied generation!

 **Thoughts:** Today I finally did some independent work, even though not completely.
 I have to take over a project and start ot do it independently.

+### Day 36: April 11, 2020

+**Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
+I created a pivot table combining service categories and generation cohorts, then I reordered to make it more logical, I also reordered the previous pivot tables.
+Finally, I plotted the results.

+**Thoughts:** Today I worked independently, searching for information on Web, that was incredible!